ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Simulation testing is an important approach to evaluating fishery stock-assessment methods.
-In the last decade, the fisheries stock-assessment modeling framework Stock Synthesis (SS) has become widely-used around the world.
+In the last decade, the fisheries stock-assessment modeling framework Stock Synthesis (SS3) has become widely-used around the world.
-However, there lacks a generalized and scriptable framework for running SS simulations.
+However, there lacks a generalized and scriptable framework for running SS3 simulations.
-Here, we introduce `ss3sim`, an `R` package that facilitates large-scale, rapid, and reproducible simulation testing with the third version of SS, SS3.
+Here, we introduce `ss3sim`, an `R` package that facilitates large-scale, rapid, and reproducible simulation testing with SS3.
 `ss3sim` requires only minor modifications to an existing SS3 model configuration along with a set of plain-text control files describing alternative states of nature, sampling scenarios,